dask/dask/docs/source/setup/hpc.rst

    distributed:
      worker:
-     # Fractions of worker memory at which we take action to avoid memory blowup
-     # Set any of the lower three values to False to turn off the behavior entirely
        memory:
          target: false  # don't spill to disk
          spill: false  # don't spill to disk
-       pause: 0.80  # fraction at which we pause worker threads
+         pause: 0.80  # pause execution at 80% memory use
-       terminate: 0.95  # fraction at which we terminate the worker
+         terminate: 0.95  # restart the worker at 95% use

 This stops Dask workers from spilling to disk, and instead relies entirely on mechanisms to stop them from processing when they reach memory limits.